 But Molly is thrown into the spotlight when she discovers an infamous guest, Mr Black, very dead in his bed.
 This isn't a mess that can be easily cleaned up.
 And so Molly becomes embroiled in a hunt for the truth, learning who to trust as she navigates the secret underbelly of the Regency Grand Hotel.

-9. The Mitford Murders (#1 in the Mitford Murders series) – Jessica Fellowes (Book)
+9. The Sunset Years of Agnes Sharp (#1 in the Miss Sharp Investigates series) – Leonie Swann (Book)

 ---> Looking for more reading inspiration?
 Check out our book blogs.